MaikonSchumann/portfolio-project3-python-quiz/README.md

 - Finally, the user will be given the choice to either play again or exit the program.

 - - -

+# Design

+With the incorporation of a template in the front-end files, users can interact with this project using a simulated terminal on a web page.
+No alterations were necessary in other files.